Shepard-Fairey-OBEY LYNART STORE

 Shepard Fairey - Obey

-Shepard Fairey, born in 1970, real name Frank Shepard Fairey, is an American screenprinter, muralist and illustrator.
+Shepard Fairey, born in 1970, whose real name is Frank Shepard Fairey, is an American screen printer, muralist and illustrator.

-From the age of 14, Shepard Fairey was interested in art, studying illustration and already making his own t-shirts and skateboards, until founding his own company, Alternate Graphics.
-The “André the Giant Has a Posse” sticker will be used by Shepard Fairey during the Obey Giant campaign, now known worldwide.
-Shepard Fairey says he is strongly influenced by Andy Warhol, Alexander Rodchenko, Barbara Kruger, Robbie Conal and Diego Rivera.
-He works for bands such as Black Eyed Peas, Led Zepplin, The Smashing Pumpkins and many others.
+From the age of 14, Shepard Fairey became interested in art, studying illustration and designing his own t-shirts and skateboards, eventually founding his own company, Alternate Graphics.
+The "André the Giant Has a Posse" sticker would later be used by Shepard Fairey in the now world-famous Obey Giant campaign.
+Shepard Fairey says he is heavily influenced by Andy Warhol, Alexander Rodchenko, Barbara Kruger, Robbie Conal, and Diego Rivera.
+He has worked for bands such as the Black Eyed Peas, Led Zeppelin, The Smashing Pumpkins, and many others.

-But Shepard Fairey really made himself known during the 2008 presidential campaign, when he created posters in support of Barack Obama, featuring the inscriptions “HOPE”, “CHANGE” or “VOTE”.
-Time magazine commissioned the portrait, and made Shepard Fairey their “person of the year”.
+But Shepard Fairey really became known during the 2008 presidential campaign, when he created posters in support of Barack Obama, featuring slogans such as "HOPE," "CHANGE," and "VOTE."
+Time magazine commissioned the portrait and named Shepard Fairey their "Person of the Year."

-He is today considered one of the most influential contemporary street art artists.
+He is now considered one of the most influential contemporary street artists.

 Back to blog